A1cX/AI_Log_PoC/README.md

 Conclusion: AI successfully identifies anomalous log entries, confirming the feasibility of using AI to assist in log analysis and troubleshooting.

-The PoC shows anomaly detection works in principle, but **doesn’t yet tie anomalies to actual operational issues**.
-That will be the **next step**
+The PoC shows anomaly detection works in principle, is a work in progress so far latest phase prooved it can:

+- Successfully highlight correlations and patterns in anomalies.
+- Provide insight into error trends and potential root causes.
+- PoC confirmed that anomaly detection works in principle and can support troubleshooting.

 ## Safety Notes